 Camping in groups is also helpful, as others around are more likely to keep an eye out for seedy characters while you’re gone.

 Various electronic theft-deterrent devices exist for RVs as well.
 From motion-sensor lights to alarms, equipping your rig is a small price to pay for peace of mind.
+Add theft prevention to your pre-departure RV checklist to ensure a smooth trip.

 You can find loads of security accessories for your RV at your local Camping World.
 Have other security tips?
 Leave them in a comment below.